getkirby-v2/cli/readme.md

 kirby install mywebsite
 ```

-If you want to install the nightly build you can add --nightly as option
+You can also install any other official Kirby kit (starterkit, plainkit, langkit) with the `--kit` option

 ```
+kirby install --kit langkit
+kirby install --kit plainkit
-kirby install --nightly
+kirby install --kit starterkit
 ```

 ### kirby install:core